The Power (And Peril) of Predictive Analytics

 The use of PA to make hiring decisions could lead to discrimination if not used properly, says Dutta.

 "Organizations need to be very careful in how they're using this software," he says.
-"You don't want to end up with a model that tells you not to hire people of certain ethnicities, for example."

 None of the three employment-law attorneys interviewed for this story knew of any current or recent employment-discrimination litigation concerning the use of predictive analytics for hiring.
 However, all agreed that the potential for adverse impact exists.